circonus/irondb-docs/installation.md

 5. Run `snowthd`, e.g with `./snowthd -u nobody -g nobody -D -c snowth.conf`.
 See `snowthd -h` for instructions.

 ## Documentation

-An API manual can be found in /docs.
-Use make to generate a pdf

-version from the doxygen xml files.

 Documentation about lua extensions is available at: `http://$HOST:8112/#extensions`.